-By comparison, supervised machine learning, most often reinforcement training, observes and incorporates the input of human security analysts, allowing UEBA systems employing this capability to become more accurate over time.
+By comparison, supervised machine learning - most often in the form so-called reinforcement training - observes and incorporates the input of human security analysts, allowing UEBA systems employing this capability to become more accurate over time.
 While unsupervised machine learning helps form a baseline through comparative analysis, supervised machine learning builds a historical reference through monitoring and incorporation of analyst workflows to make recommendations informing future investigation.